onap/integration-simulators-nf-simulator-ves-client/README.md

 - \#Increment - substitutes keyword with positive integer starting from 1 - for each consecutive event, value of increment property is incremented by 1

 Additional hints and restrictions:
 All keywords without 'Primitive' in name return string as result.
-To specify keyword with 2 arguments e.g. #RandomInteger(start,end) no whitespaces between arguments are allowed.
+To specify a keyword with 2 arguments e.g. #RandomInteger(start,end) no whitespaces between arguments are allowed.
 Maximal value of arguments for RandomInteger is limited to the java integer range.
 Minimal is always 0.
-(Negative values are prohibited and wont be treated as a correct parts of keyword).
+(Negative values are prohibited and won't be treated as a correct parts of keyword).
 RandomInteger with parameters will automatically find minimal and maximal value form the given attributes so no particular order of those is expected.

 How does it work?
-When user does't want to fill in parameter values that are not relevant from user perspective but are mandatory by end system, then keyword feature should be used.
+When user doesn't want to fill in parameter values that are not relevant from user perspective but are mandatory by end system, then keyword feature should be used.
-In template, keyword strings are substituted in runtime with appropriate values autogenerated by simulator.
+In a template, keyword strings are substituted in runtime with appropriate values autogenerated by the ves-client.
 Example can be shown below:

 Example template with keywords: